 Carbon just made highlights all over the planet with its new L1 system and upcoming 3D printed football helmets (just in time for the Superbowl).
-Helmets could be the next battleground for 3D printed consumer products, as Hexo Helmets just announced a new 3D printed custom bicycle helmet produced using powder bed fusion (laser sintering) technology.
+Helmets could be the next battleground for 3D printed consumer products, as Hexr Helmets just announced a new 3D printed custom bicycle helmet produced using powder bed fusion (laser sintering) technology.
 This time the helmet is made using laser sintering and focuses more on customization rather than mass production.
 But the results are similar: better performance through geometry.

 Custom made for your head

-Heralded as the “World’s first custom made bike helmet”, every Hexo helmet is a one-off, made to the precise dimensions and curvature of your head, based on a 30,000-point scan accurate to the nearest micron – less than the width of a hair.
+Heralded as the “World’s first custom made bike helmet”, every Hexr helmet is a one-off, made to the precise dimensions and curvature of your head, based on a 30,000-point scan accurate to the nearest micron – less than the width of a hair.

 Much like the Carbon football helmet, it seeks to improve protection by leveraging geometry.
 Instead of using foam, which is great for packaging or insulation, but not protecting your head, Hexo’s patent-pending inner structure, designed at the University of Oxford, actively controls impacts 68% more effectively.
 The 3D printed structure also provides better aerodynamics (7 seconds faster than the competition at 40 km TT) and has 8x better heat conductivity than foam.